jmoenig/Snap/docs/Extensions.md

 This lets you lazily initialize your extension by simply adding a "src_load(url)" command for your external JS file before calling any of its added functions.

+#### autoloading JavaScript files

+If you want a library of custom blocks to automatically also load an external JavaScript file - and possibly also perform an initialization - you can include a global variable in the blocks library whose name has to begin with the word "module" enclosed in double-underscores (``__module__``), and whose value can be the url of a JavaScript file to be loaded.
+Notice that you can hide such a variable in the palette so the user will not be confused by its presence.

 ### 5. Miscellaneous